 GPtoys F2C Drone Remote Control & Set-up for First Flight

-So, after making you fall asleep a couple of times with our interminable list of technical specifications, we have arrived at our product testing section.
-As always, we will first give you a quick rundown of the drone’s remote control, and then tell you how did the drone perform in our makeshift course.
+Below we will first give a quick rundown of the drone’s remote control, and then tell you how the drone perform in our makeshift course.

 The upper part of the remote control contains the 2.4 GHz transmission antenna in the middle, the 3D flip button on the left side and the 20%, 40%, 60%, and also the 100% key on the right side.
 Moreover, the upper part of the RC also contains a cool-looking blue LED power indicator.

-Moving on with our RC description, the middle part of the remote control contains two stick-like controllers coated with a special anti-slipping material.
-Right next to each controller you will find four left-turn/right-turn trimming buttons, and the power switch right in the middle.
+The middle part of the remote control contains two stick-like controllers coated with a special anti-slipping material.
+Right next to each controller there are four left-turn/right-turn trimming buttons, and the power switch right in the middle.

 Using spread spectrum technology for further remote distance the best anti-interference ability.

-In the bottom part, you have the cruise control and the headless mode buttons on the left side, and the light control and video/photo mode buttons on the right side.
-The central part of the bottom section is occupied by an LCD, which is capable of displaying useful in-flight information such as a battery, signal strength, stick modes, channels, light control, speed, left-turn/right-turn trimming and photo/video shoot.
+In the bottom part, there are the cruise control and the headless mode buttons on the left side and the light control and video/photo mode buttons on the right side.
+The central part of the bottom section is occupied by an LCD, which is capable of displaying useful in-flight information such as the battery, signal strength, stick modes, channels, light control, speed, left-turn/right-turn trimming and photo/video shoot.

 Flying the Drone